CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 		- **temp_step**: temperature drop for each annealing cycle (in *Kelvin*)
   		- **annealing_coll**: number of collisions for each temperature in annealing process.
 Recommended value is from 100 		million to 250 million collisions

->**Note 3:** If an error is returned and the simulation is terminated during the generating of initital configuration.
-Adding another parameter to the end of **input.txt**:
+>**Note:** If an error is returned and the simulation is terminated during the generating of initital configuration.
+Adding another parameter to the very end of **input.txt**:
 >
 >	*sidechainmove* = value that is larger than 3.0
 >